 This scholarship is for professional development in global health through CFHI's 2-week Global Health Intensive Program.
 These are open to undergraduate, graduate, and post-graduate trainees with an emphasis on trainees from LMIC/Global South seeking Global Health Education opportunities, South-South engagement, and perspectives of our US-based programming.

-Eligibility: Any prospective participant who meets our general eligiblity requirements and intends to partake in a 2-week intensive Global Health Intensive Program starting on or after June 2020.
+Eligibility: Any prospective participant who meets our general eligiblity requirements and intends to partake in a 2-week intensive Global Health Intensive Program starting during or after June 2021.